JBlitzar/code-completion/README.md

 - After learning about attention mechanisms and reading through various [resources](resources.md), I implemented it myself in [architecture.py](architecture.py).
 The design is very modular, each component usually being composed of a few smaller components glued together in a `Sequential`.
 While this was an excellent learning opportunity, and it was really great to truly understand how attention mechanisms worked inside of a transformer, because this project has so many moving parts, as I continued debugging, I used pytorch's builtin implementation of transformers for iteration.
 The [source code itself](https://github.com/pytorch/pytorch/blob/v2.6.0/torch/nn/modules/transformer.py#L57) is actually surprisingly similar.
 - I created my own [training framework](trainingmanager.py), which I've used in the past to quickly train other models.
 Building off of this, I made a quick script to run [hyperparameter searches](hyperparam_tune.py).
 - I implemented gradient clipping, weight decay, and Xavier normalization.
 - What's amazing is that I was at this stage of the project _in November_.
+Spoiler alert: it's not November anymore.
 In previous, less complex ML projects (such as the VAE), I would do a few weeks of training and finetuning, but usually finish not long after that.

 ## **4. Challenges, Takeaways, & Further Experimentation**